Recombinant human BDNF protein (Qk050)

 • Lyophilized from acetonitrile, TFA

-Featured applications
+Featured applications:

 • Differentiation of iPSC derived neural progenitors to neurons

-Recombinant BDNF activity is determined using a NFAT-luciferase reporter assay in transfected HEK293T cells also expressing TrkB.
+Recombinant BDNF activity was determined using a NFAT-luciferase reporter assay in transfected HEK293T cells also expressing TrkB.
 EC50 = 0.58 ng/ml (41 pM).
 Cells are treated in triplicate with a serial dilution of BDNF for 6 hours.
 Firefly luciferase activity is measured and normalized to the control Renilla luciferase activity.
 Data from Qk050 lot #104465.

 Qk050 migrates as a single band at 14 kDa in non-reducing (NR) conditions and upon reduction (R).
 No contaminating protein bands are visible.
 Purified recombinant protein (3 µg) was resolved using 15% w/v SDS-PAGE in reduced (+β-mercaptothanol, R) and non-reduced (NR) conditions and stained with Coomassie Brilliant Blue R250.
 Data from Qk050 batch #104346.